 We have filed a registration statement on Form S-11 with the SEC with respect to the shares of our common stock to be issued in this offering.
 This prospectus is a part of that registration statement and, as permitted by SEC rules, does not include all of the information you can find in the registration statement or the exhibits to the registration statement.
 For additional information relating to us, we refer you to the registration statement and the exhibits to the registration statement.
-Statements contract or document are necessarily summaries of such contract or document and in each instance, if we have filed the contract or document as an exhibit to the registration statement.
+Statements contained in this prospectus as to the contents of any contract or document are necessarily summaries of such contract or document and in each instance, if we have filed the contract or document as an exhibit to the registration statement, we refer you to the copy of the contract or document filed as an exhibit to the registration statement.